 Some soft tissue injuries are less serious than others.
 Tendonitis, for example, tends to be moderately painful and often responds to RICE therapy, physical therapy, and over-the-counter pain medication.
 The same can be said for some sprains and muscle strains.

 Many acute injuries, however — like rotator cuff tears (shoulder), ACL tears (knee), or Achilles tendon ruptures (ankle/heel) — can be excruciating and debilitating.
 Without treatment, you may not be able to function properly.
+These types of injuries often have a window for surgical intervention for the best possible outcome.
+Waiting for evaluation and management can decrease your chances of a good outcome, because torn soft tissues will retract and atrophy over time, making them difficult or impossible to repair.

 Risks of not treating ligament, tendon, and muscle injuries: